ge-high-assurance/sadl-snapshot-repository/README.md

 ## How to update these SADL snapshot dependencies

-- Install Java 8 OpenJDK if needed
+- Install Java 8 or 11 if needed
 - Install Apache Maven if needed
 - Check out SADL's development branch from GitHub
-- Start a Maven build in sadl3/com.ge.research.sadl.parent
+- Run Maven install in sadl3/com.ge.research.sadl.parent

 The first build may take up to one hour since Maven may have to download many poms and jars into its local repository.
 Afterwards,